Present arms (command): Australia

+China, People's Republic of

+There are several different "present arms" commands used by the People's Liberation Army, which differ depending on context.

+When a guard of honour is assembled for inspection by a head of state, the command used is "向右/向左 看, 敬礼!" (translated literally to "Eyes right/left, salute!").

+When a guard of honour is assembled for a flag raising ceremony, the command used is "向国旗, 敬礼!" (translated literally to "To the flag, salute!").

+When a guard of honour or battalion is assembled for inspection at a military parade, the command used is simply "敬礼!" (translated literally to "Salute!").

 Finland

 The command in Finnish military is "ETEEN - VIE!".

 France

 The current standard weapon of the French Military is the FAMAS, a short, bullpup assault rifle worn slung in diagonal over the chest; consequently, at the command "Présentez... armes !", French military personnel will put the right hand flat over the handle of the weapon, and take hold of the received handguard with the left.
 The rifle itself does not move.

 Officers and non-commissioned officers holding a sword or sabre present it vertically, with the guard in front of the face.
 Absent a weapon, the standard military salute is rendered, hand above the right eye, palm facing forward.

 Indonesia

-In Indonesia, present arms is given the command in Indonesian: Hormat Senjata, Gerak! (weapon salute) for personnel carrying arms.
-The command Hormat, Gerak! is the command for personnel not carrying arms and is to execute a hand salute.
-For commands only to officers carrying swords (sabres), the command would be: Hormat Pedang, Gerak!, but when officers who parade with men carrying rifles in a ceremony, the Hormat Senjata, Gerak! command is used.
+In Indonesia, present arms is given the command in Indonesian: "Hormat Senjata, Gerak!" (weapon salute) for personnel carrying arms.
+The command "Hormat, Gerak!" is the command for personnel not carrying arms and is to execute a hand salute.
+For commands only to officers carrying swords (sabres), the command would be: "Hormat Pedang, Gerak!", but when officers who parade with men carrying rifles in a ceremony, the "Hormat Senjata, Gerak!" command is used.